 Led by developer Knight Dragon, Greenwich Peninsula is one of the largest projects of its kind in Europe with a mix of commercial, retail, entertainment, community and residential units.
 The delivery programme for the scheme extends to 2035.
 LEEF finance significantly leveraged both private and public sector financial support for the scheme.

 The Optic Cloak is the flue for the Peninsula’s low carbon Energy Centre.

-The district heating network will be operated by Greenwich Peninsula ESCO Limited (GPEL), with Kier as primary energy centre contractor.
-The energy centre uses pioneering technology relating to network temperatures, and will house advanced boilers and combined heat and power to provide heat energy to all plots on the 150 acres across the Peninsula.
+The district heating network is operated by Greenwich Peninsula ESCO Limited (GPEL), with Kier as primary energy centre contractor.
+The energy centre uses pioneering technology relating to network temperatures, and houses advanced boilers and combined heat and power to provide heat energy to all plots on the 150 acres across the Peninsula.